Idea

 If the detected mood was good, the device would have an easy job of keeping the mood joyful.

-If instead the mood was bad, the device would start from choosing “sadder” colours and music
+If instead the mood was bad, the device would start by choosing “sadder” colors and music

 (for example indigo light and Summertime Sadness from Lana Del Rey), slowly shifting to “happier” colours and more joyful music (like yellow light and MrBrightside from the Killers).

-The idea was that of walking alongside a friend who’s feeling bad, you would first try to understand their mood, emphatizing with him, then you would try to make him think of better things and be happier.
+The idea was similar to walking alongside a friend who’s feeling bad: first you try to understand their mood, empathize with them, and then gently help them think of better things.

 Disclaimer

-Reading the mood through vision only may obviously be not very accurate in a real life scenario, however for the purpose of the hackathon it was the only thing we had at our disposal.
+Reading mood through vision alone may obviously be inaccurate in a real-life scenario, but for the hackathon it was what we had available.

-Also, our ideas about improving the user mood were not based on psychology research, don’t take them as serious advice :) .
+Also, our ideas about improving someone’s mood were not based on psychology research, so please do not take them as serious advice :) .